Denzi33/School21/C/C6_s21_matrix/README.md

 - The gcov_report target should generate a gcov report in the form of an html page.
 Unit tests must be run with gcov flags to do this
 - The matrix must be implemented as the structure described [above](#matrix-structure-in-c-language)
 - Verifiable accuracy of the fractional part is up to 6 decimal places

-💡 [Tap here](https://forms.yandex.ru/cloud/6418147073cee70b89478999/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.